Brownfield Land Register

 Capable of supporting five or more dwellings, or have an area of at least 0.25ha.

-Brownfield sites allocated for residential development, or mixed use development that includes a residential component, in the Councils emerging draft Site Allocations Development Plan Document.
+Brownfield sites allocated for residential development, or mixed use development that includes a residential component, in the Council's adopted Site Allocations Development Plan Document (2021).
 These are assessed as being deliverable and developable against the criteria of the National Planning Policy Framework;

-SHLAA Sites that have recently (in 2017) been reviewed and are assessed as being deliverable and developable against the criteria in the National Planning Policy Framework;
+SHLAA Sites that have recently been reviewed and are assessed as being deliverable and developable against the criteria in the National Planning Policy Framework;

-Brownfield sites that have been granted planning permission and are either under construction or not started.
+Brownfield sites that have been granted planning permission and have not started.

-- Brownfield Land Register 2018 (csv) - Contains OS data © Crown copyright and database right 2018
+- Brownfield Land Register 2023 - Contains OS data © Crown copyright and database right 2023

 - Maps can be found at the top right of this page.